ameliabett14/HTTP-Health-Check/README.md

   that are presented as a YAML file.
 - When the file is stored on your root, simply type python3 healthpoint.py
 - This will begin the process in terminal and end on CTRL+Z or CMD+Z.
+- A sample YAML file has been added to this repository.